 The first three statements show dynamic binding in action.
 The variable a is bound to a string, then to a float, then to another variable which in turn is assigned a tuple of value (1, 2, 3).
 The del statement then unbinds the variable a from the tuple object which effectively deletes the a variable (if there were no other references to the tuple object it too would have been deleted because an object with zero references is marked for garbage collection (but is not necessarily deleted immediately)).
 In this case, we see that b is still referencing the tuple object so the tuple is not deleted.
 The final statement above shows that an exception is raised when an unbound variable is referenced.

-The way in which Python dynamically binds and rebinds variables is a source of some confusion to new programmers and even experienced programmers who are used to static binding where a variable is permanently bound to a single memory location.s ,understood, [YAN]).
+The way in which Python dynamically binds and rebinds variables is a source of some confusion to new programmers and even experienced programmers who are used to static binding where a variable is permanently bound to a single memory location.

+Variables in an expression are replaced with object references when that expression is evaluated, therefore a variable must be explicitly assigned before being referenced otherwise a run-time exception is raised:

+a = 1

+if a == 1 : print(b) # error – b is not defined

+When line 1 above is interpreted an object of type integer is created to hold the value 1 and the variable a is created and linked to that object.
+The second line illustrates how an error is raised if a variable (b in this case) is referenced before being assigned to an object.

+a = 1

+b = a

+a = 'x'

+print(a,b)#=> x 1

+Variables can share references as above – b is assigned to the same object as a.
+This is known as a shared reference.
+If a is later reassigned to another object (as in line 3 above), b will still be assigned to the initial object that a was assigned to when b shared the reference, in this case b would equal to 1.

+The subject of shared references requires particular care since its effect varies according to the rules for in-place object changes.
+In-places object changes are allowed only for mutable (that is, alterable) objects.
+Numeric objects and strings are immutable (unalterable).
+Lists and dictionaries are mutable which affects how shared references operate as below:

+a = [1,2,3]

+b = a

+a[0] = 7

+print(a) # [7, 2, 3]

+print(b) # [7, 2, 3]

+In the example above, a and b have a shared reference to the same list object so a change to that list object affects both references.
+If the shared reference effects are not well understood, the change to b can cause unexpected results.

+Note that the shared references discussed here does not address aliasing (see 6.38 Deep vs shallow copying [YAN]) or concurrent access to values (See 6.61 Concurrency - data access [CGX]).

 The Python language, by design, allows for dynamic binding and rebinding.
 Because Python performs a syntactic analysis and not a semantic analysis (with one exception which is covered in clause 6.21 Namespace issues [BJL] Applicability to language) and because of the dynamic way in which variables are brought into a program at run-time, the Python language runtimes cannot warn that a variable is referenced but never assigned a value.
 The following code illustrates this: